pirl-unc/datasetprep/README.md

 The purpose of this package is to add tools that make life easier when performing dataset prep.

+* this repo was initially hosted at https://github.com/Benjamin-Vincent-Lab/datasetprep and was moved here on 2/13/2024

 ## Install
 Restart R Session
 In R: